 Severe weather is possible Wednesday

-WICHITA FALLS, Texas (KAUZ) - For your Tuesday, we will have a high of 68° with scattered thunderstorms becoming possible in the afternoon.
-A few of these storms could become severe.
-Hail and high winds will be the primary threats.
-However, an isolated spin-up tornado cannot be ruled out.
-Tuesday night, we will have a low of 52° with thunderstorms continuing.
-Wednesday, we will have a high of 66° with thunderstorm chances continuing.
+WICHITA FALLS, Texas (KAUZ) - For your Wednesday, we will have a high of 63° with thunderstorm chances continuing.
 Severe thunderstorms are anticipated once again.
-Wednesday night, we will have a low of 49° with thunderstorms continuing.
-Thursday, we will have a high of 70° with a slight chance for rain in the morning hours.
-Thursday night, we will have a low of 47° with mostly clear.
+Hail and high winds will still be the primary threats.
+However, an isolated tornado cannot be ruled out of the forecast.
+Wednesday night, we will have a low of 51° with thunderstorms continuing.
+Rain chances will start diminishing by Thursday morning.
+Thursday, we will have a high of 73° with a slight chance for rain in the morning hours.
+Thursday night, we will have a low of 48° with mostly clear skies.

 Copyright 2023 KAUZ.
 All rights reserved.